sharanya17410/webcrawler/README.md

 # WebCrawler
 The project scrapes information about books from the flipkart website - Title , description and ratings and stores in a json file.
+The stored information is then used to run a ranking algorithm which helps us rank the books based on the reviews and rating.
 Steps to follow :

 1. Load the library selenium using pip install -U selenium from your command prompt